it-at-m/opensource.muenchen.de/software/ehrenamtjustiz.md

 sortingPriority: 2
 ---

-The __Honorary Justice__ application simplifies the processes involved in appointing honorary judges.
+The __Honorary Justice__ application simplifies the processes involved in appointing lay assessors at the local court or honorary judges at the administrative court.

 ---